sooriyaarachchi/pybites.github.io-src/content/py-mistakes.md

 * Never use mutable default values for methods, it leads to weird behavior because each time you call the method you expect a new object (say list), yet you modify an existing one, use None instead.
 This and other common gotchas are described [here](http://docs.python-guide.org/en/latest/writing/gotchas/).

-* Overeager Code: keep your __init__ methods lean, watch out for modules doing a lot of operations when being imported.
+* Overeager Code: keep your constuctors (dunder inits) methods lean, watch out for modules doing a lot of operations when being imported.

 * [Test your code!](http://docs.python-guide.org/en/latest/writing/tests/) There are great frameworks apart from unittest, checkout [pytest](http://docs.pytest.org/en/latest/).

-* Logging is cheap, [use it!](https://docs.python.org/3.5/library/logging.html) Config is tricky will do a future post ...
+* Logging is cheap, [use it!](https://docs.python.org/3.5/library/logging.html) Config is tricky (future post ...)

-Let's thank Mike Pirnat for sharing all these great learnings/ insights in just 80 pages freely available via O'Reilly.
+Let's thank Mike Pirnat for sharing all these great insights in this [freely distributed ebook](http://www.oreilly.com/programming/free/how-to-make-mistakes-in-python.csp?intcmp=il-prog-free-product-lgen_python_mistakes) of just 80 pages.

 ---